Toric Sheaves on Hirzebruch Orbifolds: Introduction

-\end{theorem} In the case of rank $1$, it leads to the counting of partitions, which generalizes L. G\"ottsche's result for nonsingular projective surface in \cite{Got90}.
-In the case of higher rank, we express the relation between generating functions of the moduli space of $\mu$-stable torsion free and locally free sheaves, which generalizes L. G\"ottsche's result in \cite{Got99}.
+In the case of rank $1$, it leads to the counting of partitions, which generalizes L. G\"ottsche's result for nonsingular projective surface in \cite{Got90}.
+In the case of higher rank, we express the relation between generating functions of the moduli space of $\mu$-stable torsion free and locally free sheaves \hyperref[4.2]{[Section \ref*{4.2}]}, which generalizes L. G\"ottsche's result for Hirzebruch surfaces in \cite{Got99}.